 - Volunteers will be coming to school at 10am on Friday morning to deliver books and reports etc to self-isolating families.

 - Longer term, we will be aiming to deliver lessons in a more ‘teacher-style’ as it will not be left to parents to monitor this for months (if it comes to this).
-Zoom, Google Classroom, YouTube etc will be investigated for this reason.
+The YouTube lessons started on Monday 20th April and have been a huge success.
+Go to YouTube and subscribe to Carbeile Year 3, Carbeile Year 4, Carbeile Year 5 and Carbeile Year 6 to see all of the daily lessons.
+Follow Carbeile Head for baking, quizzes, arts and crafts, maths and assemblies throughout the week.
+There will also be daily stories for much younger children on here.

 We are all so disappointed that the school has had to close.
 We have so many great things planned, from topic launches and trips, to Celebration Assemblies and Learning Hours.
 For so many children, although they might tell you otherwise, school is something they look forward to everyday and that routine and security has been whipped out from under them, with little understanding of why.
 They will be understandably worried, sad, unsettled and missing the social aspect of school – time with their friends.
 Children who regularly receive Thrive and intervention from the Autism Champion will receive a postcard from their Thrive practitioner/class teacher fortnightly to remind them that we are still thinking of them and that we are there for them when they return.
 The children can reply to this and post into school.